 The satiation part was the thing that intrigued me the most though.

-Our body basically makes us hungry in the hopes that we will eat something that’s loaded with nutrients so that our cells can bathe in them.
-When our cells are bathed in the nutrients they need, they all do their jobs famously.
+Our body basically makes us hungry in the hopes that we’ll eat something that’s loaded with nutrients so that our cells can bathe in them.
+When our cells are bathed in the nutrients they need, they can do their jobs famously.

 Think about it this way.

-It’s totally possible for us to be so full that we have to unbutton our pants, fart really loud and then face plant directly into a nap, and our cells still didn’t get what they need.
+It’s totally possible for us to be so full that we have to unbutton our pants, fart really loud and take a long ass nap, without our cells ever getting what they need.

 It all comes down to the nutrient density of the food we’re eating.
-And only when our cells get the nutrients they need will we be satiated and satisfied.
+And only when our cells get the nutrients they need will we be satiated and satisfied after a meal.

 Being truly satiated, as opposed to being full was something I never experienced while eating a vegetarian diet or a regular vegan diet.
-It was only when I switched to eating mainly unprocessed plant foods did I experience this.
+It was only when I switched to eating mainly unprocessed plant foods that I experienced this.